boazbk/crypto/lec_02_computational-security.md

 - _Intuition:_ If the cipher conjecture is false then it means that for _every_ possible cipher we can make the exponential time attack described above become efficient.
 It seems  "too good to be true" in a similar way that the assumption that P=NP seems too good to be true.

 - _Concrete candidates:_ As we will see in the next lecture, there are several concrete candidate ciphers using keys shorter than messages for which despite _tons_ of effort, no one knows how to break them.
 Some of them are widely used and hence governments and other benign or not so benign organizations have every reason to invest huge resources in trying to break them.
-Despite that as far as we know (and we know a little more after Snowden) there is no significant break known for the most popular ciphers.
-Moreover, there are other ciphers that can be based on canonical mathematical problems such as factoring large integers or decoding random linear codes that are immensely interesting in their own right independently of their cryptographic applications.
+Despite that as far as we know (and we know a little more after Edward Snowden's revelations) there is no significant break known for the most popular ciphers.
+Moreover, there are other ciphers that can be based on canonical mathematical problems such as factoring large integers or decoding random linear codes that are immensely interesting in their own right, independently of their cryptographic applications.

 - _Minimalism:_ Clearly if the cipher conjecture is false then we also don't have a secure encryption with a key, say, twice as long as the message.
 But it turns out the cipher conjecture is in fact _necessary_  for essentially every cryptographic primitive, including not just private key and public key encryptions but also digital signatures, hash functions, pseudorandom generators, and more.
-That is, if the cipher conjecture is false then to a large extent crytpgoraphy does not exist, and so we essentially have to assume it if we want to do any kind of cryptography.
+That is, if the cipher conjecture is false then to a large extent crytpgoraphy does not exist, and so we essentially have to assume this conjecture if we want to do any kind of cryptography.

 ## Why care about the cipher conjecture?